-If there’s one thing people love doing at the end of every year, it’s prognosticating about what the year to come will bring.
+If there’s one thing people love doing, it’s prognosticating about what the future will bring.
 What will the future hold, what trends should we be watching, and what should we do to prepare?

 Fellow marketing technologist Scott Brinker recently pointed out that a number of trend predictions come across as awfully self-serving: